Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận30/05/2023

-China launches first civilian spacecraft to space
+China spaceship sends first civilian astronaut to space

-The Shenzhou-16 manned spacecraft, atop a Long March-2F rocket, blasts off from the Jiuquan Satellite Launch Center in China on May 30, 2023.
+The Shenzhou-16 manned spacecraft, atop a Long March-2F carrier rocket, blasts off from the Jiuquan Satellite Launch Center in China on May 30, 2023.
 Photo: Xinhua

 The astronauts on Shenzhou-16 will replace the three-member crew of Shenzhou-15, who arrived at the Tiangong space station in late November.